 Looking to take a walk on the queer side for your next visit to North America?
 A gayborhood is a good place to start.
 When it comes to North America, the gayborhood story is a mixed one.
 Certain gayborhoods such as The Castro in San Francisco have been out and proud for years, it’s old news, while others have only started revealing their flamboyant selves.
 Either way, gayborhoods remain a great place for LGBTQ travelers to interact with the local community, and North America is jam-packed with plenty.
 Here’s our round-up of the continent’s top 11.

 New Orleans is one of the most eclectic cities in the USA, and its gay district only follows suit.
 It is located in the oldest neighborhood of the city, The French Quarter, with most gay life concentrated around the crossroads of Bourbon and St. Anne Streets.
 Bourbon Pub and Parade is one of the most iconic LGBTQ venues in New Orleans, and has been welcoming gay party revelers since 1974.
 For something a little calmer, head to Café Lafitte in Exile.
 This is one of the oldest dedicated gay bars in the USA, and both Truman Capote and Tennessee Williams drank here.
-New Orleans markets itself as the gay capital of the south, so find your misterb&b place to stay and find out for yourself.
+New Orleans markets itself as the gay capital of the south, so find your misterb&b place to stay in NOLA and find out for yourself.

 When fashionable and fabulous Chelsea in New York became just that little too popular and commercialized, the LGBTQ commmunity switched gears and relocated north to Hell’s Kitchen.
 Once a sleazy district in Manhattan, Hell’s Kitchen quickly transformed itself into a haven of creativity, welcoming artists, dancers, and a strong LGBTQ scene.
 Along with old-school gay favorites such as 9th Avenue Saloon and Posh, many new gay hangouts have popped up in the area, including Industry Bar and popular speakeasy, Atlas Social Club.